Plum cake: Britain

 Plum cake has historically referred to an early type and style of fruitcake in England since around 1700.
 Raisins and currants were used, which in the English language were referred to as plums since around 1660.
-The various types of dried fruit (chiefly currants and raisins) were familiar to English kitchens through trade with The Levant and Mediterranean but before they became available through "trouble-free" imports from Australia, South Africa and California, preparing them required "an immense amount of labour ... on account of the rough and ready methods by which the fruit was picked, dried, packed and exported".
+The various types of dried fruit (chiefly currants and raisins) were familiar to English kitchens through trade with The Levant and Mediterranean, but before they became available in the modern era through "trouble-free" imports from Australia, South Africa, and California, preparing them required "an immense amount of labour ... on account of the rough and ready methods by which the fruit was picked, dried, packed and exported".

 In 1881 Colonel Henry-Herbert said that "a good English plum cake...is a national institution".
 At times, Thomas Carlyle was one among many who ate a light style of plum cake with tea, into which he would dip the cake, which he described as bun-like with currants "dotted here and there".
 Elizabeth David wrote that "Christmas mincemeat and Christmas plum pudding and cake are all such typical examples of the English fondness for spiced fruit mixtures that it seems almost unnecessary to include recipes for them ..."

 Plum cakes were raised by whipping air into the cake batter, rather than by the use of yeast.
 A range of plum cakes and puddings were published in the popular Book of Household Management (published 1859–1861) by Isabella Beeton.
 Mrs Beeton included recipes for "A Common Plum Cake" and "A Nice Plum Cake" as well as "Baked Plum-Pudding", "An Unrivalled Plum-Pudding", "A Plain Christmas Pudding for Children", "Plum-Pudding of Fresh Fruit", "Plum Tart", "Christmas Plum-Pudding", "A Pound Plum Pudding" and "Christmas Cake".
 The comment in an Indian Household Management book is indicative both of the reach of Mrs Beeton's book as well as the range of interpretations of plum cake and plum pudding.
 The author says, "Mrs Beeton’s recipe is by far the best if modified a little: 12 units of manukka raisins ..."

 Up to World War I, cakes, including plum cakes, were baked along with loaves of bread.
 "A smaller cake or pasty might be slipped in or pulled out after the baking had begun, but a raised pie with well-protected sides, or a large plum cake, would take at least the same time as the loaves, and experienced housewives made them in sizes to do so."

 Europe

-The English variety of plum cake also exists on the European mainland, although "plum cake" there more usually refers to baked cakes made with fresh, rather than dried fruit.
+The English variety of plum cake also exists on the European mainland, although "plum cake" there more usually refers to baked cakes made with fresh fruit rather than dried.